ethansager/ppol6821_FAQ/FAQ.md

 **Q: My model performs well on training data but poorly on validation/test data.
 What's wrong?**

+A: Try revisiting your pre-processing steps.
+In pytorch, this would be the torchvision.transforms.
+Here, you can try a wide range of combinations of random flips, rotations, inverts, cropps, blackouts and color adjustments.
+The most important part, however, is the actual normalization of mean and standard deviation.
+If you are working on images, don't forget to run the tensor transformation in this step as well.

 ### Underfitting

 **Q: My model performs poorly on both training and validation data.
 What should I do?**

+A: Try to increase model your architecure, the current one may not be complex enough.
+However, it can also be a sign of gradient collaps.
+In the context of CNNs, for example, introducing a weight initalization as part of the architecture enures the weight are loaded correctly.
+During gradient/model collaps, a model that should show moderately high accuracy, can indicate single digit accuracy.;

 ### Vanishing Gradients

 **Q: My deep network trains very slowly or stops improving after a few epochs.
 What's happening?**

+A: You can try to introduce a different activcation function, such as ReLU.
+Additionally, implementing Batch Normalization can be helpful.

 ### Exploding Gradients